 Manage your child's health with MyChart.

 Fifth's disease is caused by a virus.
-It often appears as a flu-like illness.
 Only rarely is it more serious.

-Fifth's disease is most often found in elementary school children.
+Fifth's disease most often occurs in elementary school children.
 Once your child gets fifth's disease, he most likely won't get it again.

 Symptoms of fifth's disease are: